eXpOSNitc/expos-docs/docs/os-design/shutdown.md

 	If the buffer is dirty
 		Commit changes to the disk by calling the <b>disk_store()</b> function in the <a href="../os_modules/Module_4.html">Device Manager</a> module.

-Commit the inode table, root file, <font color="red">user table</font> and disk free list to the disk by calling the
+Commit the inode table, root file, <span style="color:red">user table</span> and disk free list to the disk by calling the
 <b>disk_store()</b> function in the <a href="../os_modules/Module_4.html">Device Manager</a> Module.

 Halt the system.